WebOfTrustInfo/rwot3-sf/draft-documents/portable-reputation/src/README.md

 }
 ```

-And then notarize the claim with Open Timesamps or similar.
+And then notarize the claim with Open Timestamps or similar.